developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 23. **Scan the barcode** (or deploy the `.bin` file) to configure the target device.
 24. When staging is complete, **test Alert Button functionality** by short-pressing, then long-pressing the newly programmed key.

-#### Alert Button Notes
+### Alert Button Notes
 * **The intent function reads only the base state of a given key identifier**;  it does NOT read any of the keyboard-modifier states (i.e. ALT, SHIFT, color, etc.).
 To prevent the device from ignoring Alert key-presses if the keyboard is NOT in the base state, map "none" to all keyboard states.
-* **To send the desired key code in ALL keyboard states**, assign the desired Key Identifier to the key code in ALL keyboard states.<br>[More about KeyMapping](/mx/keymappingmgr/).
+* **To send the desired key code in ALL keyboard states**, assign the desired Key Identifier to the key code in ALL keyboard states.
+[More about KeyMapping](/mx/keymappingmgr/).
-* **If the key had been previously assigned a function** (i.e. as a scan trigger), assign the "none" key code to remove the pre-existing function.
+* **If the key had been previously assigned a function** (i.e. as a scan trigger), assigning the "none" key code removes the pre-existing function.
 This dedicates the key to the Alert Button function only.
 * **To test Alert Button functionality**, short-press then long-press the designated button.
 * **To prevent changes to Alert Button settings**, block user access to the Android Settings panel.
 * **To prevent the device from entering suspend mode**, check the "Keep Device Awake" button in Intent Manager.